The Power Of Subconscious Mind

 * can be programmed

-The first two points, I think, we would all agree wholeheartedly with, but the third point (that 'our brains can and are programmed') is a topic that's more debatable.
+We would all agree wholeheartedly, I think, with the first two points, but the third point (that 'our brains can and are programmed') is a topic that's more debatable.
 Some people argue this point as being true because it's convenient for them if it is, while others argue the point as being false because it's less terrifying for them if it is.

 Having a brain that can be programmed, you see, means that you can change yourself (your habits and your beliefs) if you wish to, but it also means that other people potentially can too, and that other people quite potentially have thus already helped make you the person you are today.
 Both of these sub-points are correct.